Invalid email address

 2. Content insights

-Tip: When you start to work with dozens of influencers, having a tool that allows you to sort by different metrics and see your top performing media inside the tool can help you quickly see the content types and characteristics that perform best.
+Tip: When you start to work with dozens of influencers, having a tool that allows you to sort by different metrics and see your top performing media inside the platform can help you quickly see the content types and characteristics that perform best.

 3. Influencer performance and insights